2016–17 Ukrainian Cup: Quarterfinals

+Semifinals

 In this round will participate 3 teams from the 2016–17 Ukrainian Premier League and 1 team from the 2016–17 Ukrainian First League.
 The draw was held on 6 April 2017 at the Hilton hotel in Kyiv.
 During the draw there was identified a host for the final whom will be the winner of Shakhtar-Dnipro pair.

 Final

 Top goalscorers

 The competition's top ten goalscorers including qualification rounds.